Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Introduction

-Statistical inference in Generalized Linear Models (GLMs) \citep{mccullagh1989generalized}, although a classical statistical topic, has witnessed renewed enthusiasm in the modern big data era owing to both theoretical and computational challenges that arise therein \citep{jankova2018semiparametric, cai2023statistical, sur2019moderna, sur2019likelihood, candes2020phase, zhao2022asymptotic}.
-This line of research has in turn found resonance in the challenges encountered in the context of inference in observational studies \citep{chernozhukov2018double, athey2018approximate, jiang2022new, yadlowsky2022explaining, celentano2023challenges}.
-Specifically, estimation of quantities like the causal effect of an exposure on an outcome or estimation of population quantities under missing data typically relies on understanding nuisance functions such as outcome regression and propensity scores \citep{robins1994estimation, scharfstein1999adjusting}.
-These regression functions are often modeled as suitable GLMs, giving rise to scenarios where one needs to adjust for confounders possibly larger in dimension than the available sample size.
-There now exists a dedicated and comprehensive methodology to deal with inference in both GLMs or observational studies with high dimensional covariates/confounders focused on ideas based on semiparametric theory \citep{zhang2014confidence, javanmard2014confidence, jankova2018semiparametric, athey2018approximate, smucler2019unifying, bradic2019minimax, bradic2019sparsity, tan2020model, tan2020regularized, dukes2021inference, wang2024debiased, liu2023root, su2023estimated}.
-Indeed, this class of methods, in turn, relies on rates of convergence for consistent estimators of high dimensional GLM parameters \citep{negahban2012unified}.
-Moreover, the existence of such a consistent estimator relies on prior ambient unknown low-dimensional (such as sparsity) assumptions in the respective GLMs \citep{verzelen2012minimax, collier2017minimax, cai2017confidence, bellec2022biasing}.
-To complement this framework, recent times have witnessed a parallel focus to deal with cases when the entire GLM parameter vector cannot be estimated consistently, and yet there are potential low dimensional summaries of them that can yield themselves to desirable inferential strategies.
+To complement the above framework, recent times have witnessed a parallel focus to deal with cases when the entire GLM parameter vector cannot be estimated consistently, and yet there are potential low dimensional summaries of them that can yield themselves to desirable inferential strategies.
 As a byproduct, one can possibly provide reliable estimation in observational studies.
-One specific instance that has become popular is when the GLM parameters grow proportionally to the sample size in dimension and do not satisfy additional low-dimensional assumptions.
-To reflect the inherent difficulty of this setup in terms of the information-theoretic impossibility of estimating the GLM parameter consistently \citep{verzelen2012minimax,barbier2019optimal}, recent research has coined it as the ``inconsistency regime'' \citep{celentano2023challenges}, and fundamental ideas have already started to carve the contours of this paradigm.
+One specific instance that has become popular is when the GLM parameters grow proportionally to the sample size in dimension and do not satisfy additional low-dimensional assumptions \citep{bean2013optimal, el2013asymptotic, donoho2016high, lei2018asymptotics}\footnote{In the econometrics literature, similar problems have also been studied in (partially) linear models \citep{cattaneo2018inference, cattaneo2019two} under the name ``many-regressor asymptotics'' or in settings with many weak instrumental variables \citep{newey2009generalized, mikusheva2022inference} under the name ``many-instrument/many weak IV asymptotics''.}.
+To reflect the inherent difficulty of this setup in terms of the information-theoretic impossibility of estimating the GLM parameters consistently \citep{verzelen2012minimax, barbier2019optimal}, recent research has coined it as the ``inconsistency regime'' \citep{celentano2023challenges}, and fundamental ideas have already started to carve the contours of this paradigm.
 A major theme of research in this regime often pertains to initial progress made under Gaussian covariates with known covariance \citep{bellec2023debiasing} and subsequent demonstration of a universality principle \citep{zhao2022asymptotic, dudeja2023universality, han2023universality}.
-Indeed, the Gaussian assumption is not necessarily a simplifying assumption in the context of development and analysis of the methods developed in the relevant literature -- one requires highly involved probabilistic machinery to produce sharp analyses of the derived estimators.
-However, it turns out that knowledge of the (variance-)covariance matrix of baseline covariates offers enough structure and \textit{a priori} information that might allow one to bypass complicated estimators and yet obtain remarkably parallel guarantees for inference in GLMs and observational studies in the proportional asymptotic high-dimensional regime.
-The main purpose of this paper is to take steps in that direction.
+Indeed, the Gaussian assumption is not necessarily a simplifying assumption in the development and analysis of the methods in this literature -- one requires highly involved probabilistic machinery to produce sharp analyses of the derived estimators.
+Nevertheless, the assumption of Gaussianity, coupled with the knowledge or a sufficiently accurate estimator of the population (variance-)covariance matrix of baseline covariates inject enough structure and \textit{a priori} information to simplify the process.
+Such structure and information enable one to bypass complicated estimators and analyses, while still achieving remarkably parallel guarantees for inference in GLMs and observational studies in the proportional asymptotic high-dimensional regime.
+The primary aim of this article is to take steps in that direction.
+Specifically, we demonstrate that for GLMs with link function meeting certain conditions (see Assumption~\ref{as:link} later), it is possible to construct a diffeomorphism between functionals of the GLM parameters and carefully crafted low-degree moments of the data, for which $\sqrt{n}$-Consistent and Asymptotic Normal (CAN) estimators exist.
+This crucial observation forms the core of our proposed methodology.